Who we are

 Clinic Owner & Founder

-Our focus at Sensory Hangar OT is serving children ages 3-9 years of age, providing comprehensive assessment, data driven treatment decision planning and parent consultation using an Ayers Sensory Integration and relationship based approaches.
-Our goal is to help your child organize and make sense of their bodies so they can learn, grow and eventually soar into a happy and productive life.
+Her focus at Sensory Hangar OT is serving children ages 3-9 years of age, providing comprehensive assessment, data driven treatment decision planning and parent consultation for a variety of developmental, emotional, and behavioral challenges, using an Ayers Sensory Integration and relationship based approaches.
+Her goal is to help your child organize and make sense of their bodies so they can learn, grow and eventually soar into a happy and productive life.

 WHAT IS AYERS SENSORY INTEGRATION® (ASI)